ngti/xmppmock/README.md

 Matching stanzas
 --------
-The 'matches' form field should contain a JSON object with the following properties.
+The 'matches' form field should contain a JSON object.

-All of the available properties are listed here.
+Here, the 'name' will match an XML tag name, 'attrs' indicate values for the tag attributes, and 'children' indicates the presence of children elements.
+Each child tag is matched by the same rules, and they can be nested in principle indefinitely.

 ```json
 {
   name: "iq"/"message",